3mcd/javelin/docs-src/content/ecs/topics.md

 }
 ```

-Sometimes messages need to be processed as quickly as possible. `topic.pushImmediate` will push a message onto the queue for processing immediately.
+Sometimes messages need to be processed as quickly as possible, like when processing user input. `topic.pushImmediate` will push a message onto the queue for processing immediately.

 ```typescript
 topic.pushImmediate(["jump", 24])
 ```

-**Note** — keep in mind that the order that systems are registered and executed in matters when using `topic.pushImmediate`.
+System registration order matters when using `pushImmediate`.
+Since the messages will be thrown away at the end of the tick, any systems upstream from the one that used `pushImmediate` will never have the opportunity to read the message.